 You will find that it is a very rewarding career when you successfully overcome the challenges faced during cyber attacks.
 You will take pride in your work as you help individuals and businesses protect confidential data, which could be catastrophic when leaked to the public.
 Your fellow colleagues or management will also look to you for advice on how to protect themselves from cyber threats.

-This is also why cybersecurity positions are among the highest paying jobs with salary ranging from around USD45,000 for penetration testers and data security analysts to USD500,000 for Chief Information Security Officers.
+This is also why cybersecurity positions are among the highest-paying jobs, with salaries ranging from around USD45,000 for penetration testers and data security analysts to USD500,000 for Chief Information Security Officers.

-The fact that the Cyber Security Agency of Singapore (CSA) is operating since 2015 is proof that the Singaporean government supports cybersecurity functions in the country.
+The fact that the Cyber Security Agency of Singapore (CSA) has been operating since 2015 is proof that the Singaporean government supports cybersecurity functions in the country.
 It is run under the Ministry of Communications and Information and is part of the Prime Minister’s Office.
-To further strengthen the fight against cyber threats, the government created Singapore’s Cybersecurity Strategy, which encompasses Critical Information Infrastructure, businesses, workforce, communities and international partnerships.
+To further strengthen the fight against cyber threats, the government created Singapore’s Cybersecurity Strategy, which encompasses critical information infrastructure, businesses, the workforce, communities, and international partnerships.
 In 2018, the Cybersecurity Act was also established.

 Moreover, several nations are working together to ensure cybersecurity is protected on a global scale.
-In 2018, Singapore was leading the efforts to boost cyber defences in the ASEAN region.
-Also in 2018, 51 nations had signed up for the international agreement “Paris Call” to establish global standards on cyberweapons.
-These are just examples of international initiatives on the international level.
+Singapore led the ASEAN region’s efforts to strengthen cyber defences in 2018.
+Also in 2018, 51 nations signed up for the international agreement “Paris Call” to establish global standards on cyberweapons.
+These are just examples of international initiatives at the international level.

-Cybersecurity education is becoming more important than ever in Singapore with the emphasis on personal data protection and increase in cybercrimes.
-As a result, cybersecurity specialists are highly sought after in a broad range of industries which opens many doors for an exciting career.
+Cybersecurity education is becoming more important than ever in Singapore with the emphasis on personal data protection and an increase in cybercrimes.
+As a result, cybersecurity specialists are highly sought after in a broad range of industries, which opens many doors for an exciting career.